Chip-Biscuit/Harry-Potter-Quidditch-World-Cup-PC-Fix/README.md

 IMPORTANT READ THE READ ME FILE INCLUDED WITH THE DOWNLOAD

-simply go to releases download hpqwcfix.zip put the d3d8.dll and d3d8.ini into your game folder next to the game exe and your good to go
+simply go to releases and follow the instructions there.

 you can edit settings in d3d8.ini